What the Seeki Score measures (and why your listing is a B+)

 What's the easiest way to get an A+?

-Why did my score drop?
+Why did my grade drop?

-Does the score affect my listing's visibility?
+Does the grade affect my listing's visibility?

 Can I see the breakdown of my own score?